Shorku/rhnet/README.md

    **Note**, *the quantum-chemical data may be really huge.
 Make sure there is no  quantum-chemical data within the current folder while building rhnet image, otherwise it will be also copied.*

+   **Note**, *Current models and related routines were prepared with TensorFlow 2.5.0 which runs only with numpy<=1.21.
+On the other hand TensorFlow Model Optimization requires numpy=>1.23.
+An ugly solution is to forcefully install numpy==1.21 after the requirements are installed, which is done while building docker container.
+Somehow it works.
+I will try to move to a newer TensorFlow version some time later*

 3. Start the NGC container in the interactive mode